jedisct1/libsodium-doc/hashing/short-input_hashing.md

 ## Notes

-* The key has to remain secret.
+* The key must remain secret.
 This function will not provide any mitigations against DoS attacks if the key is known from attackers.
 * When building hash tables, it is recommended to use a prime number for the table size.
 This ensures that all bits from the output of the hash function